Sarwar-Putul/Chal-Bilash/README.md

 * Site has a server
 * The Site show a spinner when product load from API
 * Here is a admin panel
-* Implement Private Route
-* Firebase authentication system
 * Gitignore and .env file used in server Site
 * Use Mongodb for database access
+* Responsive for mobile and desktop.
+* Private Route Implemented.
+* ImageBB for image hosting.
+* Firebase for Google authentication.